 Iago raised the topic of learning more about the non-governmental organizations involved in genetic resource conservation.
 There are mutual goals and more engagement might lead to more access to germplasm for the broader community and improved knowledge regarding best practices at NGOs etc.

-PB - The NPGS is faced with determining “where we want to be” in 5 and 10 year time frames.
+PB - The NPGS is faced with determining “where we want to be” in 5- and 10-year time frames.
 Perhaps metrics could also be used by seed saver orgs.

 He also added that there is now a big turnover of staff in NPGS and there are many new curators, for whom training opportunities would also be useful.